 Next, Yoav shared a case study of how Arc International, one of the world’s largest glassware manufacturer who deployed OroCommerce to establish their online presence.
 Grégory Tocut, the CTO of Digital at Arc International explained why OroCommerce is a perfect fit:

 “We evaluated other solutions like Magento and Hybris but selected OroCommerce because of its great flexibility, comprehensive out-of-the-box B2B feature set, the strong technology stack, and the team behind it.
 Moreover, its unique deep integration with OroCRM will help us understand the customer at the center of our B2B eCommerce strategy.”

 Roy Rubin reveals what led him to become an advisor on Oro’s board

 In the spring of 2015, Roy joined Oro as an advisor.
 When asked what led him to become an advisor on Oro’s board, Roy mentioned that it’s rare to find a team of proven industry professionals so passionate about delivering an amazing product experience to B2B merchants.
 This passion coupled with a track record of proven experience is what ultimately led Roy to join the Oro team.

 Roy also forecasted some major trends in B2B eCommerce.
 While it’s known B2B buyers are adopting the expectations of B2C consumers, it’s critical for platforms to have a personalized customer experience, faster business flows and checkout times, and overall efficiency, consumer-oriented environment.
 When discussing the expectations of the B2B buyer, Roy also mentioned the need to have a responsive and mobile-optimized site design.

 Lastly, Roy discussed how important an ecosystem of extensions and technology partners is when selecting a platform.

 We hope you found the ‘State of B2B Commerce’ webinar recap useful.
-Check out the Events category in our blog to make sure you never miss an upcoming webinar or event.
+Check out the Events page to make sure you never miss an upcoming webinar or event.